forderud/HidBattery/README.md

 * Leonardo

 ## Setup & Usage
 Clone this repository to your Arduino libraries folder (`C:\Users\<username>\Documents\Arduino\libraries` on Windows).
-Then, open the `examples/UPS/UPS.ino` sketch in Arduino IDE and press "Upload".
+Then, open the `battery/battery.ino` sketch in Arduino IDE and press "Upload".
 The Operating System will afterwards detect one or more new batteries.

 ### Additional setup on Linux
 Copy `linux/98-upower-hid.rules` file to the `/etc/udev/rules.d/` folder and reboot.
-This is required for Linux device manager (udev) to recognize the Arduino board as UPS.
+This is required for Linux device manager (udev) to recognize the Arduino board as a battery.

 ## Tested on the following Operating Systems
 * Mac OS 14 Sonoma